staylor/wordpress-4.4/_posts/2015-08-23-admin-cleanup.md

 Led by: `wonderboymusic`, `helen`

+* Select2/Dropdowns - the next iteration of scaling large datasets of user, posts, etc
+* Page on Front perhaps: with Dave M and Folletto?

+Scott's pet projects for now or The Future:

 Our admin PHP templates are a junk drawer and eschew all best practices for building scalable templating and routing systems.
 While implementing Controllers and switching to a real templating language are perhaps out of scope, we can definitely make improvements to how our data is generated